cezacs1/cs-go-ezexternal---open-source-development/README.md

 Notes:
-> I will update it every week for new features and some fixes.
+> I will update it weekly for new features and some fixes.

 > Dont ask anything about VAC - Bans.